raghav-misra/auto-downloader/README.md

 ```csharp
 AutoUpdate.Update(Uri InfoFileURL, Decimal CurrentVersion, String DownloadFileName);
 ```
-* InfoFileURL is the download link to the file with all the information about the app.
+* InfoFileURL is the download link to the text file with all the information about the app.
 * CurrentVersion is the version of the current assembly on the computer.
 * DownloadFileName is the name of the file that will be downloaded.
 ___
-## The Bare Code - VB.NET:
+## The Code - VB.NET:
 > At The Top:
 ```vb.net
 Imports AutoDownloader